DesyncTheThird/corne-keymap/readme.md

 ![Control](images/control.png?raw=true)
 Control key overrides with QWERTY-esque layout for easier left-hand only use.
 (I usually don't remember which *letter* does what command, only which key *position*, particularly for graphical and editing software)

-Overrides activate only from left hand control key; home row mods are unaffected, so ntentional letter controls can be used in two-hand usage.
+Overrides activate only from left hand control key on a base layer; home row mods are unaffected, so intentional letter controls can be used in two-hand usage.

+Holding `LCTL` on any layer (including non-base layers) covers the left hand bottom row with: `Redo`, `Undo`, `Cut`, `Copy`, and `Paste` shortcuts (i.e. overlays only the bottom row of this layer).